zoubaidas/3dGame/README.md

 Third-person shooter (TPS) or/and First-person shooter(FPS)

 #### Map
-A large empty cube that represents the sky with a terrain below.
+A large empty cube that represents the sky with a solid ground terrain below.
 Like the original game, when the plane reaches the limit of the map, it comes out on the other side

 #### Plane movement